The following is a combination of press releases from HBO Max:

 All times listed are Eastern Time/Pacific Time, unless otherwise noted.

-No new podcast series debuts this week.
+No new true-crime podcast series premieres this week.

 Events listed here are not considered endorsements by this website.
 All ticket buyers with questions or concerns about the event should contact the event promoter or ticket seller directly.

 Due to the coronavirus pandemic, most in-person events in the U.S. have been cancelled or postponed if the event was expecting at least 50 people and was set to take place in May or June 2020.

 Culture Representation: The documentary “AKA Jane Roe” interviews Norma McCorvey and an all-white group of people representing the working-class, middle-class and upper-class who talk about McCorvey and the impact she had on the abortion debate in the United States.

 Culture Clash:McCovery advocated for both sides of the debate at different times in her life.

 Culture Audience: “AKA Roe” will appeal primarily to people who have an interest in abortion issues, but the documentary will also appeal to people who want an inside look at how the media and activist leaders can be manipulated by an attention-hungry person.